alexiusacademia/programming-with-python-course/docs/course/chapter5.md

 comments: true
 ---

-# Chapter 5: tkinter and Peak to OOP
+# Chapter 5: tkinter and Peek to OOP

 In this chapter, we will introduce `tkinter`, the default GUI framework for python that is pre-installed in the distribution.
 For the next sub-chapter, in order to futher understand the usgaes of tkinter and other libraries, `OOP` or object oriented programming will be slightly introduced.